BBC Cymru Wales: Television

 BBC Cymru Wales operates two television services, BBC One Wales and BBC Two Wales, which can opt out of the main network feed of BBC One and BBC Two in England to broadcast national programming.
 These two channels broadcast a variety of programmes in English, including the flagship news programme BBC Wales Today which broadcasts several bulletins throughout the day including the main evening programme.

 In addition to these two channels, BBC Cymru Wales is required to provide programmes in Welsh, which it supplies to the Welsh language channel S4C free of charge using the BBC Cymru brand.
 These programmes include a Welsh news service Newyddion, covering Welsh, general UK and international news, and a soap opera Pobol y Cwm, the longest running television soap opera made by the BBC.
 Under a partnership agreement with S4C, BBC Cymru Wales provides playout and technology services to the channel.

 Radio

 BBC Cymru Wales operates three radio stations covering the entire country.
 BBC Radio Wales is the English language network, broadcasting local programmes for approximately 20 hours a day and simulcasting BBC Radio 5 Live during the station's down time.
 BBC Radio Cymru broadcasts Welsh language programming for over 18 hours a day, providing a mix of general entertainment and factual programming, while BBC Radio Cymru 2 provides separate music-led programming at certain hours.
-While off air, both Radio Cymru stations simulcast overnight programme from the BBC World Service.
+While off air, both Radio Cymru stations simulcast overnight programmes from the BBC World Service and BBC Radio 2 respectively.

 Online and interactive

 BBC Cymru Wales operates its own mini-site on BBC Online as well as providing news and features for other areas of BBC Online.
 In addition, news stories are provided for the BBC Red Button interactive service.
+They also operate BBC Cymru Fyw, which provides news coverage and magazine-style information in Welsh.